melenglobal/3rdPersonShooter/README.md

 # 3rdPersonShooter
-if you want to fire, PRESS Q button and character could automaticaly send bullet your enemies.
+if you want to fire, PRESS Q button and character will automaticaly send bullet your enemies.